-Imports and exports from/to the EU are now subject to more stringent conditions (although full British border controls will not be in place until January 2022), with possible delays at the border.
+Imports and exports from/to the EU are now subject to more stringent conditions, with possible delays at the border.
+A just-in-time supply chain model may therefore no longer be feasible.
 Exporters of food and drink have been hit particularly hard, seeing a sharp decline in sales since the UK left the EU.